sqlitebrowser/go-dbhub/README.md

 * Have the backend server correctly use the incoming branch, release, and tag information
 * Tests for each function
 * Investigate what would be needed for this to work through the Go SQL API
+  * Probably need to improve the Query approach, to at least support placeholders and argument parameters
 * Anything else people suggest and seems like a good idea :smile:

 ### Requirements